autumn-mck/site-astro/src/content/projects/projects.md

 ## SiteMusicDisplay

 A project to display what music I'm currently listening to on my website.
+Has 4 parts:

-Uses a MusicBee plugin written in C# to send the currently playing song to a server, which then sends it to the web component using a websocket.
+- A MusicBee plugin written in C# to send the currently playing song to a server (Desktop)
+- A Poweramp plugin/Android app to send the currently playing song to a server (Android)
+- A server written in TypeScript with Bun to receive the currently playing song, and provide an API and/or websocket for the client (Server)
+- A web component written with vanilla JS and CSS to display the currently playing song (Client)

 See the [blog post](/blog/2024/music-display) for more details on this!